-- Reset Pin: Used to reset our whole board and takes it to initial stage of running program.
+- Reset Pin: Used to reset our whole board and takes it to the initial stage of the running program.
 For instance our board gets hang in the middle of our running program then we can make use of this pin and this pin will clear everything up and starts program from beginning

 - ICSP connector (Used to bypass USB port and interfacing our board directly as serial device.
 This port is essential to reboot load our chip if it gets corrupted and we are not able to talk to our computer)

 - Flash Memory: 13KB (used to store a number of instructions in code form)

 - Operating voltage is 5 V and it can be achieved by using a USB port or by using an external adaptor.

 - An external micro SD card is supported

 - This board comes with a built-in feature of voltage regulation i.e. when the device is connected to other external devices it keeps voltage under control thus preventing the board from damage.

 - Easy USB interface i.e. simply plug your external device with this port and your device is ready to use.
 This interface is also used to register your board as a virtual serial port on your computer and the advantage is that this type of serial communication setup is extremely easy and convenient.